jacwohlen/turnus/README.md

 $ npm run generate
 ```

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For detailed explanation on how it works, check out [Nuxt.js docs](https://nuxtjs.org).